Herdsman Lake: Colonial period

 Following the creation of the Swan River Colony in 1829, British settlers originally named it the Great Lake, being the largest of the series of lakes and wetlands to the north of the Perth townsite.
 By the mid-1830s it had become known as Herdsman's Lake.
 In 1837, Surveyor-General John Septimus Roe investigated the possibility of draining Galup into Herdsman Lake, setting aside a reserve for a drain which was later cancelled.
 Unlike the lakes closer to the townsite, Herdsman Lake and Galup were "left relatively undisturbed" in the early years of the colony as they were considered too far away to develop into residential land.
 However, the fertile land around them was subdivided and used for agricultural purposes.
 The lake itself was a "favourite resort for duck shooters".

 In 1854, Benedictine monks were granted a large portion of land near the lake and established orchards and vineyards.
 The Catholic Church came to own most of the land and used it to graze cattle, while a number of market gardens were also established.
 The Western Australian gold rushes brought a population influx and saw the lake used for raising pigs and poultry as well as growing crops.

 Drainage scheme

-In 1912, most of the swamps in Osborne Park were drained into Herdsman Lake in order to improve growing conditions for the market gardens in that suburb.
+In 1912, most of the swamps in Osborne Park were drained into Herdsman Lake to improve growing conditions for the market gardens in that suburb.
 The Public Works Department subsequently began a scheme to drain the entirety of Herdsman Lake and reclaim the land for market gardens.
 The land formed part of a soldier settlement scheme for World War I veterans with around 518 ha acquired by the state government from the Catholic Church.
 Construction on the drainage scheme began in 1921 and was completed in 1925, with the drain including a tunnel of 3.2 km leading to an ocean outlet in Floreat.